elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

 ---
 title: Facade Design Pattern
-description: Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
+description: The Façade design pattern creates an interface that protects clients from complex functionality in one or more subsystems.
 sidebar_position: 5
 sidebar_label: Facade
 ---